 - Two first author (Fagnan and Narayanan) post-doc papers were presented at CUG 2011.

-- More than 15 talks and conference poster presentations have been given.
+- More than 20 refereed publications, talks, and conference poster presentations have been given.

 - Two post-docs (Kim and Maia) served as teaching assistants for the NERSC sponsored user course on GPUs, Aug.
 2010.

-- One post-doc (Preissl) served as a teaching assistant for an SC10 (Supercomputing 2010) conference tutorial.
+- One post-doc (Preissl) served as a teaching assistant for SC10,11 (Supercomputing) conference tutorial on PGAS Languages

 - One post-doc (Maia) created and launched a scientific data bank for x-ray images: Coherent X-ray Imaging Data Bank.